 WSDOT relies on many partnerships to deliver the service.
 These relationships are constantly evolving and will experience significant shifts as the states assume more responsibility for the service due to changes in federal law.
 WSDOT and Oregon Department of Transportation are beginning to manage the service as a single corridor to leverage resources and maximize benefits for the service.
-Washington and Oregon will pursue opportunities to strengthen British Columbia's participation through ongoing work of the Pacific Coast Collaborative and Washington-British Columbia Joint Transportation Executive Council.

-To reach the vision for Amtrak Cascades, improvements will need to be made along the entire Pacific Northwest Rail Corridor, including locations in Oregon and British Columbia.
+Washington and Oregon will To reach the vision for Amtrak Cascades, improvements will need to be made along the entire Pacific Northwest Rail Corridor, including locations in Oregon and British Columbia.

-The precise language of the incremental approach has changed over time, but the meaning has remained the same.
+51 The precise language of the incremental approach has changed over time, but the meaning has remained the same.
 An incremental approach is contrasted with an approach that develops the long-range vision in a single effort or package.